normand1/muxio-mcp/README.md

 ## Key Features

-- Automatic connection to other MCP servers via configuration file
+- Automatic connection to other MCP servers via blueprint configuration from API
 - List available tools on connected servers
 - Call tools on connected servers and return results